jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 It took awhile to really understand it, but essentially, the algorithm involves keeping track of all potential moves that can be made based on the current state of the game (or, stated formally, all cumulative actions made by the opponent up to this point: a₋ᵢ), and then making the move that would be least costly compared to all the rest (aᵢ).
 It implements a score counter system, which assigns a numerical point for each possible move (either positive for moves approaching a win or negative for moves approaching a loss) in order for the computer to calculate the value of the least costly move to make that turn (vᵢ).

-I built the logic of my Tic-Tac-Toe game before deciding to add an A.I. player, and my implementation did not have points allocated to moves (and I was too lazy to refactor).
+I built the logic of my Tic-Tac-Toe game before deciding to add an A.I. player, and my implementation did not have points allocated to moves (I was too lazy to refactor).
 However, as there are only two real possible scoring outcomes in such a simple game: An ‘absolute win’ or ‘absolute loss,' and the game is over *immediately* after either of the two is achieved (instead of a continuum of worst, worse, better or best states with different point achievements), I figured Minimax point tracking *per move* wasn’t absolutely needed for my fast and dirty approach to the problem.
 Instead, just a general awareness of those two possible win/loss states are required, or rather, an awareness of all potential scenarios *just before* one of those states is achieved is required, which informs the A.I. whether to go in for the win or to block the opponent's win when the situation presents itself.
 That knowledge is all the A.I. really needs to win, or, at the very least, not lose.
 It's moves the rest of the time are simple, as the middle and corner spots on the board are known to be strategically best (The only time where this won't work is when there are two potential near win situations on the board, but if the A.I. is trained to always block a single near win scenario the moment it occurs, then two near win scenarios will never happen).

 ![](http://i.imgur.com/OhRUULG.png)
 > Knowledge of all potential possible moves isn't necessary, just the immediate knowledge of when a win is imminent, and where to go in order to win or block.